fafilia/vscode-guide/Working with Python Script.md

 ### 3. Run python file
-1. Open your terminal, change directory to where your `example.py` file located.
+Open your terminal, change directory to where your `example.py` file located.
 If your path is too long to type, you can copy-paste it to your terminal.
+Here's a quick view of how you can do it

 <details><summary>windows</summary>
 </details>